NEELOFARKHAN22/AWS-Amplify-BackEnd-FrontEnd-Application/README.md

 The project is structured to ensure high availability, security, and scalability.
 Below are the key components and their configurations:

 1. **Frontend (React.js)**
-    - Contains sign-in and sign-up pages.
+    - Contains sign-in and sign-up pages
-    - Deployed on EC2 instances behind a load balancer for high availability.
     - Environment variables managed using AWS Secret Manager.

 2. **Backend (PHP Laravel)**
     - Provides API endpoints for user authentication and other application features.
-    - Deployed on EC2 instances behind a load balancer.
     - Connects to Amazon RDS MySQL for database operations.
     - Environment variables managed using AWS Secret Manager.